theobald-software/kb.theobald-software.github.io/content/_general/how-to-read-data-from-cluster-fields-in-the-tables-pcl1-and-pcl2-payroll.md

 Please also have a look in our [OnlineHelp](https://help.theobald-software.com/en/) for further information.

 Data from SAP HCM tables PCL1 and PCL2 can only be extracted using the Xtract BAPI component.
 Data extraction via Xtract Table component is not supported.

 First you need to create a remote enabled custom function module in SAP transaction SE37.
-Please see belows.
+Please see below.

 This function module is then used in the Xtract BAPI component.

 ![payroll01](/img/contents/payroll01.png){:class="img-responsive"}

-The function module requires the followin *Import Parameters*:
+The function module requires the following *Import Parameters*:

 ```
 PERNR            TYPE=PC2B0-PERNR;